MicrocontrollersDev/Alternatives/FeatherClient.md

 WIP - check back soon

+List of general TODOs:
+- Move external mods into respective version categories
+- Figure out what to do about unrecommended mods (ie OptiFabric, DSM)
+- Make SkyClient and tmodinstaller messages nicer and maybe move to bottom.
+- Reorganize Feather Mods in their official categories? (probably fine and better to keep it how it is tho tbh)
+- Forge/Fabric install guides?
+Maybe link to Lizzy's for Forge and MigratingToLatest for Fabric
+- Figure out what to do about Feather missing mods for some versions (i.e., no Patcher 1.12)
+	- patcher in specific is solved by Patcher being included in the general settings anyways, need to find out if anything else has the same issue)
+- Make a final decision on 1.17.
+I don't see any reason to support it here, who is still playing 1.17?

 Too lazy to download mods yourself?
 Check out these projects:

 - [SkyClient](https://hypixel.net/threads/skyclient-easily-install-and-update-skyblock-mods-and-packs.3731617/) - Skyclient allows for a great modpack for both Skyblock and PvP, allowing you to add extra mods and external mods, as well as provide an in-game updater for those included.